Volunteering and Outreach

 Many students feel they want to give something back to the local community they call home while living in Durham or Stockton.

 Others want to take the opportunity to travel and help communities across the world.
 Volunteering, getting involved in fundraising or participating in an outreach project can be a fun way to do this.
 The varied range of outreach projects in which you can take part also provide great opportunities to gain work experience that can enhance your future career prospects

-Every year around 600 student volunteers work in local community projects through college initiatives and Student Community Action (SCA).
-SCA run around 40 projects each year and offer additional support to many others.
+Every year student volunteers work in local community projects through college initiatives and Student Community Action (SCA).
+SCA runs 50 community, educational and recreational projects each year and offer additional support to many others.
 SCA is student-led and student-focused, matching volunteers to activities including sport, decorating and gardening, conservation projects, and even prison visiting.
-It is easy to volunteer; there are SCA Reps attached to each college and in return for giving your time, you get to learn new skills.
+It is easy to volunteer; there are SCA Reps attached to each college and in return for giving your time, you get to learn new skills and meet new people.